-Offering buzzer-beaters and last-minute goals, the American Airlines Center is near the downtown core.
-Home to two professional sports teams, the NBA's Dallas Mavericks and the NHL's Dallas Stars, this massive sports venue is rocking most weeks of the year.
+The American Airlines Center is near the downtown core, offering buzzer-beaters and last-minute goals.
+This lively indoor arena is home to two professional sports teams, the NBA's Dallas Mavericks and the NHL's Dallas Stars.
+It's a massive sports venue that is rocking most weeks of the year.
 American Airlines Center also hosts major concerts, conventions, and special performances.

 Arts and Culture in Downtown Dallas

 Art is readily appreciated at the Dallas Museum of Art.
-The museum offers free admission to most of its global art collections.
-In operation for over 100 years, the Dallas Museum of Art is one of the largest art museums in the country.
+This museum offers free admission to most of its global art collections.
+It's been operating for over 100 years and is one of the largest art museums in the country.
 Hours are well spent roaming throughout the facility's collection of over 24,000 works.

 West of the museum, the 20-square-block Dallas Arts District features other acclaimed cultural institutions.
 The Nasher Sculpture Center and Klyde Warren Park are nearby, with beautiful and well-designed outdoor spaces.
 Klyde Warren is a popular park on warm days in Dallas, especially around lunchtime when food trucks line the curbside.

+Further artworks are displayed with institutions like the Crow Museum of Asian Art at the Trammell Crow Center.
+And on the southeast end of the Dallas Arts District is One Arts Plaza.
+This acclaimed public space features decorative outdoor space and a mix of retail, restaurants, and live music.
 Other institutions like Meyerson Symphony Center and Winspear Opera House in the Arts District put on classical performances.
-Further artworks are on display with installations like the Crow Collection of Asian Art at the Trammell Crow Center.
-On the southeast end of the Dallas Arts District is One Arts Plaza.
-This acclaimed public space features decorative outdoor space and a mix of retail, restaurants, and live music.

-To the east of the downtown core, the Deep Ellum district also contains a dense concentration of arts and culture.
-A lively neighborhood to catch some live music on the weekends, Deep Ellum is also known for its creative nature.
+The Deep Ellum district also contains a dense concentration of arts and culture east of the downtown core.
+It's known for its creative nature and as a lively neighborhood to catch some live music on the weekends.
+Deep.
 Some of this artistic vibe is visible in the many murals around the area.
-For the most in-depth look into the culture of Deep Ellum, the Deep Ellum Art & Music Festival takes place every April.

 Food and Dining in Downtown Dallas